Team-10-FTL/site-capstone/planning/user_stories.md

 ## User Personas

-Persona 1: Maya Delgado
+### 🎓 Persona 1: Maya Delgado

-Background: 19-year-old first-year CS major at a public university in California Tech Access: Mostly uses her phone, occasionally a Chromebook
+- **Background**: 19-year-old first-year CS major at a public university in California
+- **Tech Access**: Mostly uses her phone, occasionally a Chromebook
-Motivation: Wants to get involved in CS communities early and build her GitHub profile Pain Points: Gets overwhelmed by GitHub UI, doesn’t know which projects are beginner-friendly or relevant to her Intro to CS course
+- **Motivation**: Wants to get involved in CS communities early and build her GitHub profile
+- **Pain Points**: Gets overwhelmed by GitHub UI; unsure which projects are beginner-friendly or relevant to her Intro to CS course

+---

 Person 2: Marcus Liu